Trevor Zegras: International play

 On January 5, 2021, Zegras, representing the United States junior team at the 2021 World Junior Championships, won the gold medal over Canada junior team, scoring one goal and recording one assist in 2–0 win.
 He was named World Juniors MVP after recording seven goals and recording 11 assists during the tournament, which he also led in scoring.
 He also tied the United States points record held by Jordan Schroeder.

+Personal life

+Zegras' paternal grandfather, Peter S. Zegras, was the president of the fashion and designer fragrance division of Revlon in New York.
+Trevor Zegras is also paternal cousins with freestyle skier Mac Forehand.